Things You Have To Do in Edinburgh

 Princes Street is the Oxford Street of Edinburgh.
 You can’t miss it.
 It has all the high street shops and brands you’d expect.
 What I seem to have missed on my first few visits to Edinburgh for some bizarre reason is Princes Street Gardens.
 Then again I was drunk a lot of the time I was there visiting my friend.

-Now that I work close by to Princes Street I absolutely can’t get enough its like a peaceful little safe haven in the middle of a busy city.
+I work close by to Princes Street I absolutely can’t get enough its like a peaceful little safe haven in the middle of a busy city.
 (It actually used to be a big lake where people would throw their chamber pot contents and drown witches but now its a gorgeous park.)
 You also get such a fab view of Edinburgh castle from below.

 George Street just parallel to Princes Street.
 A more upscale shopping and dining street.
 Laura Ashley, L.K.
 Bennett, Jo Malone, Mint Velvet and many more brands alike can be found here.
 (Great if you've got the cash to spend)

 Edinburgh Castle.
 The most obvious place to go when in Edinburgh.
 If you’re in the city centre of Edinburgh you literally cannot miss it.
 If you’re a fan of history or Mary Queen of Scots or both, go here.
 The architecture is also very cool and Edinburgh Castle holds a collection of the crown jewels which are available for public viewing.
 Edinburgh Castle is very much a tourist location which is well worth a visit you get amazing views of the cityscape from inside the castle walls.